 So why hasn’t Rust overtaken C++ and will it in the future?

-While professional Rust developers regularly cite that the language is ‘better than C++’ due to well-defined semantics and the prevention of unwanted behavior, many also suggested that if they were looking for a well-supported and framework-rich language, they might well still choose C++.
+While professional Rust developers regularly cite that the language is ‘better than C++’ due to well-defined semantics and the prevention of unwanted behaviour, many also suggested that if they were looking for a well-supported and framework-rich language, they might well still choose C++.

 So the jury is still out on whether Rust as a pretender to C++’s throne will actually overthrow it at some point!